 Having an emergency fund allowed me to conquer little debts, so when the credit union wanted to close my joint credit account when I had been divorced for a year, I was able to take on a personal loan to cover the balance, rather than having to ask my family for a loan.
 My rapidly climbing credit score (thanks to being able to fix the car with a check, and pay the bills) allowed me the ability to manage my own debt and continue the journey of separating finances.

-I have $1,000 in savings right now that will go towards my deductible for a new roof for hail damage last year, and I will continue to save to cover these once-in-a-while expenses.
+I have $1,000 in savings right now that will go toward my deductible for a new roof for hail damage last year, and I will continue to save to cover these once-in-a-while expenses.

 While living in New York City in 2011, we had a growing family and a need for a larger home.
 So we bought a two-bedroom on the Upper East Side of Manhattan and attempted to rent our vacant one-bedroom apartment.
 Despite pricing it lower than our expenses and utilizing a real estate firm, our apartment stayed unrented for six months.
 Without our emergency fund we would have had to try and sell our new apartment and leave the city.